myfriendtania/PostgreSQL/README.md

 - A `RIGHT OUTER JOIN` or `RIGHT JOIN` is nearly identical to the  `LEFT JOIN` except it's the complete opposite.
 In this case, the table on the left side, or the table you're including in your `FROM` statement / clause would return all matching values and all non-matching (null) values to the table included in your `JOIN` statement / clause, or the right side.
 This table would just show all values.

 You could technically create the same affect of a `RIGHT JOIN` using a `LEFT JOIN' by switching the tables in both `FROM` and `JOIN`

+There are no specific use cases other than the business case and data organization / formatting requirements you'll need.
+Using **Outer Joins** are extremely useful when wanting to understand where each data set differs, and perhaps displaying those differences in a meaningful way by having the option of switching from the `FULL`, `LEFT `or `RIGHT` can make this process a lot easier.

 ### You can also contact me by email: <info@mydeveloperjourney.com>